Dental Implants in Buffalo, NY

-When to Consider Dental Implants
+When Should I Consider Dental Implants?

 Dental implants are an option for any adult looking to replace a missing or broken tooth or a full set of teeth.
 While they can be an option for teenagers, they are not recommended until full facial growth and development is complete.

-When Dental Implants are Not Considered
+When Are Dental Implants Not Considered?

 While dental implants are a safe and effective way to replace missing teeth, there are cases where they are not recommended.
 Dental implants are not available for young children as their jaw and dental structure is still developing.
 If you have inadequate bone structure in the jaw, this could also be a limiting factor, as is severe periodontal disease.
 When considering dental implants, you must take into consideration the need for the titanium screw to heal and fuse with the bone.
 Certain medical conditions, such as diabetes and osteoporosis, as well as smoking, can hinder the healing process as well as the ability for the screw to fuse, reducing the chance of a successful implant.
 In these cases, your dentist may recommend against an implant.

 The first step for a dental implant is a consultation with an oral surgeon.
 At this appointment, you will undergo x-rays or 3D imaging that allow the surgeon to evaluate your jaw health and the ability to maintain a stable implant.
 Surgery will be scheduled, and they will discuss anesthesia with you.
 If necessary, they will remove a broken or damaged tooth.